Masters of Atlantis: Gnomon Society

-Although Portis's doctrine of Gnomonism (from the Greek γνώμων; "judge" or "interpreter") is entirely fictional, it draws heavily from a number of real-world beliefs.
+Although Portis's doctrine of Gnomonism (from the Greek γνώμων; "judge" or "interpreter") is fictional, it draws heavily from a number of real-world beliefs.
 The concept of Atlantis as a lost civilization in the Atlantic Ocean originates with Plato's Timaeus and Critias, allegorical works of fiction later interpreted as a genuine historical account by pseudoarchaeological works such as Ignatius L. Donnelly's 1882 Antediluvian World.
-The Gnomon Society described by Portis is instead based on an eclectic collection of fringe organizations such as Freemasonry or Scientology, with heavy reference to both mathematical knowledge and religious belief.
+The Gnomon Society described by Portis is instead based on an eclectic collection of fringe organizations like Freemasonry or Scientology, with heavy reference to both mathematical knowledge and religious belief.
 The founding Codex of the Society is described as being physically fished out of the water of the Mediterranean Sea by the near-mythical Pletho Pappus, who recovers from it a wealth of lost scientific knowledge evocative of the geometric esoterica of Fibonacci or Pythagoras, with cones and triangles being treated almost as religious symbols of the Gnomon Society under Jimmerson.

 Gnomonism experiences a deep ideological schism between the American and British branches, however Jimmerson's beliefs are also contrasted against a rival hyperdiffusionist who dismisses Atlantis as a distant echo of the "true" lost continent of Mu.
 Slate writer Brian Boyle cites Escape Velocity: A Charles Portis Miscellany author Jay Jennings in describing Portis's meticulous research, however also notes that the actual content of the Codex Pappus is never made clear to prevent the reader from discerning any actual scientific value in Jimmerson's teachings versus "an idiot’s interpretation of an outdated or poorly translated trigonometry textbook".
 Similarly, neither Pappus nor anything else from his supposed original branch of Gnomonism ever appear in the narrative, with the liaison responsible for introducing Jimmerson to the Codex vanishing soon after and leaving Jimmerson to instead begin interpreting random everyday coincidences as coded messages from Pappus.